tommy3001/blog_project3001_org/intropsutil.rst

 ****************************************************

 I wrote a small Python script to be ready for the next Mars invasion.
 It is running all the time on my server.
 It checks only some system values like CPU and net usage and the availability of project3001.org.
 If there is an overload or the address is not available, the program sends an email.
 This can be a protection against  `DDoS atacks <http://en.wikipedia.org/wiki/Denial-of-service_attack>`_.
 (Please not me, I'm one of the good guys!!)

-`Psutil <https://code.google.com/p/psutil/>`_  is a small package with very useful system functions. all the needed functions to check the performance of my server are inside this package.
+`Psutil <https://github.com/giampaolo/psutil>`_  is a small package with very useful system functions.
+All the needed functions to check the performance of my server are inside this package.

 `Smtplib <http://docs.python.org/3/library/smtplib.html>`_   is the Python package for sending emails and the package  `Urllib <http://docs.python.org/3/library/urllib.html>`_   has some additional web functions.

 .. code-block:: python
     :linenos: